NitzanPeer/watchlist/planning.md

 * querying the db for the movie
 	* if not exist:
-		* search api for the movie name, show the user the results
+		* search api for the movie title, show the user the results
 		* pagination

 		* go to the api and fetch:
-			* movie name
+			* movie title
 			* director
 			* genres
 			* year